Does perennial forage diversity influence microbially-mediated weed seed mortality in the soil seedbank?

 Summary:

 Leveraging the soil microbial community to accelerate weed seed mortality in the soil could be a novel approach to ecologically manage weedy populations.
 With NE SARE funding, we examine whether natural crop-microbe-weed seed interactions can increase the soil microbes that accelerate weed seed mortality.
 Perennial forage crops have been shown to effectively reduce annual weed populations by disrupting weed life cycles, but one major knowledge gap remains: To what extent do diverse perennial crop mixtures affect weed seed mortality in the soil through microbial activity or abiotic conditions?
 Our treatments (7) include monocultures and all two- and three-species combinations of a perennial legume, forb and grass: alfalfa (Medicago sativa), forage chicory (Cichorium intybus), and orchard grass (Dactylis glomerata).
 We examine two weeds, Powell amaranth (a pigweed; Amaranthus powellii) and velvetleaf (Abutilon theophrasti), which are problematic on Pennsylvania farms.
 At the start of the experiment, we buried weed seeds within mesh bags in perennial treatments with retrieval of subsamples after 1, 1.5, 2 and 2.5 years of burial.
-Currently, we have measured soil abiotic conditions and conducted weed seed viability testing up to year 2, with a final sampling in May 2024.
-Currently, with this grant, we are conducting a thorough analysis of soil abiotic factors and weed seed endophyte and soil microbial composition through Illumina 16S and ITS amplicon sequencing.
-Results will be shared through multilingual PSU Extension Events, a presentation in Spanish at a regional grower convention, national and local scientific meetings, and a bilingual Amaranthus weed ID brochure.
+Prior to receiving the grant, we measured soil abiotic conditions and conducted weed seed viability testing.
+With NE SARE funds, we conducted a thorough analysis of soil abiotic factors and A. powellii seed endophyte and soil microbial composition through Illumina 16S and ITS amplicon sequencing.

 Project Objectives: